mohammadrony/emarket/README.md

 ### Starting the Backend Server First

-Start the backend server first with the following command:
+To start the backend server run the following command:

 ```bash
 cd server && npm start
 ```

-### Starting the Vue Application in Another Terminal
+### Starting the Vue Application

-To start the Vue application in another terminal window, run the following command:
+To start the Vue application run the following command:

 ```bash
 cd shop && npm run serve